JulianKemmerer/PipelineC/docs/pypeline_guide.md

 r = sim_call(dual_accum, 10, 5)   # sum_a: 10+10=20, sum_b: 5+5=10 → 30
 ```

+Simulation tells call sites apart by source line.
+Two calls to the same stateful function
+on one line, such as `accumulator(a) + accumulator(b)`, currently share one register in
+simulation, while hardware has two, so the results differ ([#353](https://github.com/JulianKemmerer/PipelineC/issues/353)).
+Put each call on its
+own line.

 ### Complete designs with multiple `@MAIN` functions

 Designs that communicate through global `Wire[T]` signals require all `@MAIN`